zlianghahaha/zlianghahaha.github.io/_pages/about.md

 # News

+* I am happy to share I get married with Yiru Wang on Oct 12th in Las Vegas (officially married)!!!
+I fall in love with Yiru Wang for over four years and we finally together to make a family!
 * One paper will apear on **ICCAD**, Cheers!
 Aug.2022
 * One paper accepted to **QCE**, Cheers!
 June.2022
 * **Zhiding** and Hanrui has organized quantum computing systems lecture series, please check [Our Website](https://sites.nd.edu/quantum/) sign up on the mail list and follow the update!
 Welcome to contact for give a talk in our series!